jaspector

 A building permit is required for all new residential construction, commercial structures, and specific alterations in unincorporated Wheeler County.

-Typical processing time is 10-15 business days for initial plan review; resubmittals vary by complexity..
+Building permit processing times in unincorporated Wheeler County, OR typically run 10-15 business days for initial plan review; resubmittals vary by complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Wheeler County, OR.
 The following work is generally exempt: Certain minor projects may be exempt from building permit; verify current exemptions with Pendleton office or Wheeler County Planning Department.; Zoning and land-use permits required even if building permit exempt; verify with Planning Department..
 Note: Exempt from building permit does not mean exempt from zoning and land-use requirements or specialized state permits (septic, stormwater, removal-fill).
 Always verify exemption status before proceeding.
+When in doubt, confirm with the local building department before starting work.